MSchmidtCrans/Smoelenboek-3.0/README.md

 3. Use simple HTML page to display results from PHP script -DONE-

+4. Show decoded JSON on test html Page -DONE-

-3. Adapt JS with AJAX to receive JSON data from backend
+5. Adapt original JS with AJAX to receive JSON data from backend